0xJohnnyboy/spider-query-builder/docs/docs.md

 ```
 `qb.query` equals `exists[isActive]=true&&name[]=John Doe&&name[]=Jane Doe`

-You can use this method multiple times:
+You can use this method multiple times, but it will override the operand each time:

 ```typescript
 const qb = new SpdrQueryBuilder('&&')